-Staff and volunteers working at The Children's Trust should know the potential indicators of maltreatment of children and how to report their concerns.
+All staff have a responsibility to maintain public confidence in their ability to safeguard the welfare and best interests of children, young people and vulnerable adults.
+Staff and volunteers working at The Children's Trust should know the potential indicators of maltreatment of children and vulnerable adults and how to report their concerns.
 Staff are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions.
-All staff have a responsibility to maintain public confidence in their ability to safeguard the welfare and best interests of children and young people.
 They should adopt high standards of personal conduct in order to maintain the confidence and respect of their peers, children and families and the public in general.
 An individual's behaviour, either in or out of the workplace, should not compromise her/his position within the work setting.